-With a view to improving access to and the availability and use of geospatial data, the intergovernmental partnership GEO (Group on Earth Observations) has this year established a GEO Associate membership category for organizations based anywhere in the world and related to such data.
-CREAF recently became one of the first six GEO Associates.
+With a view to improving access to and the availability and use of geospatial data, the intergovernmental partnership GEO (Group on Earth Observations) has this

-To help promote ECOPOTENTIAL project CREAF and all ECOPOTENTIAL partners opened an exhibition entitled "Spaced: Using Earth Observations to Protect Natural Landscapes" at the European Parliament.
-Those with passes to the European Parliament can view it from 8-12 January 2018.
+To help promote ECOPOTENTIAL project CREAF and all ECOPOTENTIAL partners opened an exhibition entitled “Spaced: Using Earth Observations to Protect Natural Landscapes” at the European Parliament.
+Those with passes to the

 The annual meeting of GEO (Group on Earth Observations) will take place between the 23 and 27 of October in Washington DC.
-There are two sessions organized by CREAF: one centering on citizen science, and the other on future prospects for EuroGEOSS.
+There are two

-This places MiraMon among the first to offer free specific remote sensing software and is now included in the set of free online Geographic Information System (GIS) tools.
+This places MiraMon among the first to offer free specific remote sensing software and is now included in the set of free online Geographic Information

 This research initiative financed by the European Horizon 2020 program has 47 partners, including CREAF, and a budget of 15 million euros.

 CREAF coordinates the European project WaterInnEU, whose objective is to create a marketplace connecting results of European R&D on water with potential users.
-Through WaterInnEU, it is hoped that tools, protocols, and data produced by European research can be standardised, provided via open access, and that they are transferred to actors in the water management sector with decision-making power, or that they penetrate into the market in the form of products and services.
+Through WaterInnEU,

 El Màster Universitari en Teledetecció i SIG starts this year with more than 80% of the available seats.